-Programming job file name - All names use a prefix as shown in your software.
+Name - Sets the name of your proogramming job file.
+All names use a prefix as shown in the software.

-Existing programming job files - Lists any existing programming job files already in your project.
+Existing programming files - Lists any existing programming job files at the selected location.

-Selected Security Level (Modify via Security Policy Manager) - Gives a brief description of current security options.
+Selected Security Level options set with Configure Security tool(Modify via Security Policy Manager) - Provides a brief description of current security options.

-Design bitstream file to be included in the programming job - Lists all the available bitstream files, one of which will be included in the programming job for the current target device.
+Bitstream FilesProgram design bitstream file- Lists all the available bitstream files, one of which will be included in the programming job for the current target device.